temporalio/documentation/docs/tctl/workflow/reset.md

 ### `--event_id`

-Specify the `eventId` of any event after `WorkflowTaskStarted` to which you want to reset.
+Specify the `eventId` number of the event to which you want to reset.
-Valid values are `WorkflowTaskCompleted`, `WorkflowTaskFailed`, and `WorkflowTaskTimeout`.
+The event type must be one of: `WorkflowTaskCompleted`, `WorkflowTaskFailed`, and `WorkflowTaskTimeout`.

 **Example**